13th World Nursing, Healthcare Management, and Patient Safety Conference

 Hand hygiene, surgical site infections, injection safety, antimicrobial resistance, and how hospitals operate during and after emergencies are all affected by infection prevention and control.
 Programs to support IPC are especially important in low- and middle-income countries, where secondary infections can have a negative impact on health care delivery and medical hygiene standards.

-Submit your research now for CME/CPD/CE accredited 13th World Nursing, Healthcare Management, and Patient Safety Conference on November 15-18, 2023 in Los Angeles, USA.
+Submit your research now for CME/CPD/CE accredited 14th World Healthcare, Hospital Management, Nursing, and Patient Safety Conference from July 25-27, 2024 in Dubai, UAE.
 Don’t wait, submit your presentation and register today and get a chance to meet worldwide speakers.

 Submit your abstract here: https://nursing.universeconferences.com/submit-abstract/